SamuDevHTL/layer-kbd/README.md

 1. **Modifier Keys**
    - Hold 'j' or 'f' for Shift
-   - Hold 'd' or 'k' for Control
+   - Hold 'a' or ':' for Control
    - Hold 'l' or 's' for Meta/Super
    - Tap these keys for normal letter input